 It is rain that grows flowers, not thunder. — Rumi

 This quote by thirteenth century Sufi mystic Rumi is needed now more than ever before.
-We have become so divided and tribalized in our current culture.
-It seems that angry and hateful words and acts are considered the norm.
+It is often said that we in this country have become divided and tribalized in our current culture.
+It seems that angry and hateful words and acts have become normalized.
 But, civility and kindness can win out, if we remember what our goal is.

 If we are here to live in harmony with each other, then we must move our thinking and words from hate to love; loud hateful rhetoric does not promote healing, just as thunder does not grow flowers.
 It is only when we recognize that understanding and respect promote unity that the flowers of healing will grow.

-Abraham Lincoln stated that a house divided cannot stand, even during one of the bloodiest and most divisive wars in our history.
-He did not promote the separation and division, as we see our current president doing today, Lincoln knew that that only way to make the United States strong was to bring all people together.
-After the Confederacy was defeated, Lincoln did not punish them, nor encourage crowds to chant lock them up, he promoted ways to bring people and the country together.
+President Lincoln stated that a house divided cannot stand, even during one of the bloodiest wars in our history.
+After the Confederacy was defeated, Lincoln did not punish those who fought against our unity, but promoted ways to bring people and the country together.
 We need to remember that today.
-After all, we are the United States of America, not the Divided States of America.
+After all, we are the United States of America, not the divided States of America.
 It is time for us to find a way to embrace all who live here and not think this is only a country for the few who agree with us.